mugezhang-1/Awesome-Repo-Level-Code-LLM-Benchmarks/README.md

 # Awesome-Repo-Level-Code-LLM-Benchmarks
-Curated list of repo-level benchmarks for evaluating coding abilities of LLMs — datasets, leaderboards, papers, and tooling.
+List of repo-level benchmarks for evaluating coding abilities of LLMs — datasets, leaderboards, papers, and tooling.

 ## The List (auto-generated)
 This section is rendered from `/data/benchmarks.json` by `/scripts/build_readme.py`.